Maria Josefa Alhama y Valera

 Maria Josefa Alhama y Valera, religious name Maria Esperanza of Jesus, (30 September 1893 – 8 February 1983) was a Spanish religious sister.
 She was the founder of both the Handmaids of Merciful Love in 1930 and the Sons of Merciful Love in 1951.

 Valera was cleared for beatification in 2013 after a miracle that had found to have been attributed to her intercession was cleared.
 She was beatified on in 2014 by Cardinal Angelo Amato on behalf of Pope Francis.

 Biography

 Valera was born in 1893 in Spain to poor parents as the eldest of nine children.
 Her name of Maria Josefa was in honor of her grandmother.
 Her mother was a housewife while her father served as an agricultural worker.
-Valera studied as a child under female religious and it was from them she learnt how to do housework.
+Valera studied as a child under female religious and it was from them she learnt how to do Homemaking|housework.

 Valera received the holy communion age of 8, as she herself said, she "stole Jesus Christ".
 This occurred when the priest was absent and she went to the tabernacle to receive the communion.

 At the age of 21 Valera became a member of the Congregation of the Daughters of Calvary in Villena.
-She established two of her own orders in 1930 and in 1951 for women and for men respectively.
+She established two congregations in 1930 and in 1951 for women and for men respectively.